 Operating in Pennsylvania

 Any business operating in Pennsylvania should remain attentive to relevant legislature, as data breach regulations are constantly being amended and modified.
-For the latest information on data breaches, privacyrights.org provides a running list by type, organization affected, and geographic location.
+For the latest information on data breaches, privacyrights.org provides a running list by type, organization affected and geographic location.
 Remember, there are many ways to mitigate the risk factors associated with data breaches:

-- Leverage "https".
+Leverage "https".
 Hypertext Transfer Protocol (HTTP) Secure allows for secure communication over a computer network by providing bidirectional encryption.
 This protects against eavesdropping or tampering with information by a malicious third party.

 For more information on Pennsylvania's data breach notification law or for assistance with operational compliance, or proactive security strategies, contact iCorps for more information.
 As more businesses move to the cloud, it's important to ask your cloud provider the tough questions when it comes to data security.
-Check out this eBook for the top 7 questions to ask.
+Learn more with a free IT consultation.